Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 And if the solution is as Mr. Ronson fears saying nothing, doing nothing, becoming as bland as possible to avoid any reason for assault by the mob, freedom of speech, the honest exchange of ideas that prevent excesses and lead to innovation, all die.
 And silent terror of the hate mobs does nothing to stop them, either.

-In this article, Scott Adams discusses the repeated deverification of his girlfriend as a punishment for his political stances as well as his own shadowban on Twitter.
+- Should Twitter and Facebook be Regulated as Utilities?: In this article, Scott Adams discusses the repeated deverification of his then-girlfriend as a punishment for his political stances as well as his own shadowban on Twitter.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.